tleclere-jahia/jahia-oauth/README.md

 * Then in edit mode add the connection button of your connector to a page
 * Publish your site
 * Your users can now connect using open authentication

+### AVAILABLE CONNECTORS
+* Google open authentication - It allows you to display a button `Sign in with Google` on your site

 ### WHAT IS A CONNECTOR?
 A connector is a module that will allow your user to connect using the open authentication API like Facebook or LinkedIn.